-5 Steps To Email Marketing Success: It’s the one we all put off, but it’s also one of the most important tools in your digital toolbox.
+5 Steps To Email Marketing Success For Yoga Teachers: It’s the one we all put off, but it’s also one of the most important tools in your digital toolbox.

-If you’re not doing it, you’re missing out on building valuable relationships with your existing students outside of the studio – which is why you need the 5 steps to email marketing success!
+If you’re not doing it, you’re missing out on building valuable relationships with your existing students outside of the studio.
+This is why you need the 5 steps to email marketing success for yoga teachers!

-People check their email multiple times a day so showing up in their inbox is going to keep you at the front of your student’s minds.
-If you’re teaching schedule changes, or you have a new class or you’re doing a workshop, having an email list means you can keep your students in the loop.
+People check their email multiple times a day.
+So showing up in their inbox is going to keep you at the front of your student’s minds.
+If your teaching schedule changes, or you have a new class or you’re doing a workshop, having an email list means you can keep your students in the loop.

 But if you start doing email marketing and doing it well, you’ll get more people to open your emails.